askhamwhat/flex-paper-examples/README.md

 # flex-paper-examples

-Repository used for solving flexural wave BIEs and running examples found in [citation].
+Repository used for running examples found in [citation].

 ## Dependencies